lowRISC/opentitan/hw/ip/flash_ctrl/doc/flash_ctrl.md

 The flash protocol controller uses a simple FIFO interface to communicate between the software and flash physical controller.
 There is a read fifo for read operations, and a program fifo for program operations.
-Note, this suggests flash can be read both through the controller and the main bus entry.
+Note, this means flash can be read both through the controller and the main bus interface.
 This may prove useful if the controller wishes to allocate specific regions to HW FSMs only, but is not a necessary feature.

 When software initiates a read transaction of a programmable number of flash words, the flash controller will fill up the read FIFO for software to consume.
 Likewise, when software initiates a program transaction, software will fill up the program FIFO for the controller to consume.

-The controller is designed such that the overall number of words during the transaction can significantly exceed the FIFO depth.
+The controller is designed such that the overall number of words in a transaction can significantly exceed the FIFO depth.
 In the case of read, once the FIFO is full, the controller will cease writing more entries and wait for software to consume the contents (an interrupt will be triggered to the software to alert it to such an event).
 In the case of program, the controller will stop writing to flash once all existing data is consumed - it will likewise trigger an interrupt to software to prepare more data.
 See detailed steps in theory of operation.